turingschool/front-end-curriculum/lessons/module-1/jquery-dom-traversal-and-manipulation.md

 #### Knowing Which Element We Clicked

-jQuery makes it do stuff to many elements ate the same time, but if we add event listeners to a bunch of boxes at the same time, then how we know which one the user clicked?
+jQuery makes it do stuff to many elements at the same time, but if we add event listeners to a bunch of boxes at the same time, then how we know which one the user clicked?
 Consider a situation where we have three boxes.
 When that particular box is clicked, we want to toggle a class.
 How do we know which box was clicked?

 It turns out that when we add an event listener using jQuery, we get a special little variable called `this`.
 Lucky for us, `this` is set to the box we clicked on.